Spacetime of rotating black holes surrounded by massive scalar charges: Models

 Following Refs.~\cite{Chung:2024vaf, Chung:2025gyg, Lam:2025elw, Lam:2025fzi}, we introduce a rescaled scalar field $\vartheta_{q} = \ell_{q} {}^{2} \bar{\vartheta}_{q}$.
 Varying the Lagrangian density in Eq.~\eqref{eq:Lagrangian} with respect to the metric tensor and the scalar field(s), for given $\ell_{1,2}$ and mixing angle $\theta_m$, yields the equations of motion (with no implied summation over $q=1,2$),

 Here $\zeta_q$ is a dimensionless coupling parameter defined as

 where $\lambda$ is a characteristic length scale of the problem.
 Since our goal is to construct stationary massive scalar-field configurations around black holes and to determine their leading-order effects on the surrounding spacetime, a natural choice is $\lambda=M$, where $M$ is the black-hole mass.
-The tensor $(\mathscr{A}_q)_{\mu}{}^{\nu}$ is a rank-$(1,1)$ tensor constructed from curvature tensors and derivatives of the scalar field $\bar{\vartheta}_q$.
-For sGB gravity, $(\mathscr{A}_{\rm sGB})_{\mu}{}^{\nu}$ is given by \cite{East:2020hgw, Cano_Ruiperez_2019, Lam:2025fzi}
+As, throughout this paper, the unit of $M=1$ has been enforced, $\lambda = M = 1$.
+In this unit, the factor $\lambda^4$ in Eq.~\eqref{eq:MEE} reduces to unity, and the field equation simplifies to